Services Provided By Aaron Vaughn

 Your Trusted Advocate & Advisor

 Aaron Vaughn grew up in Dayton, Ohio.
 He attended Bowling Green State University where he obtained his BSBA in Business Pre-Law and International Relations.
 He then went to Ohio University and pursued his Masters Degree in International Relations.
 Aaron attended Case Western Reserve University where he was awarded his Juris Doctorate degree, and was admitted to the Bar in 2002.
-Aaron began a financial planning practice with Ameriprise Financial in 2002 and continues to grow that business.
+Aaron began a financial planning practice with a large financial planning firm in 2002 and continues to grow that business.
 The synergy between being a holistic financial planner and an estate planning attorney gives Aaron a unique perspective when it comes to helping families plan for all of the eventualities of life.

 Aaron lives in Rocky River, Ohio with his wife Mary Beth and his sons.
 He helps his sons’ Cub Scout Pack by working as the Cub Scout Master.
 He also volunteers at his sons’ school by running an Entrepreneurship and Investing Club and leading the Finance Committee for St. Christopher Parish.
 He enjoys spending time with his family, camping, hiking and reading.